iamandi/unhackablecloud-website/README.md

-# wordpress-site
+# unhackablecloud-website

-wordpress-site

-To deploy site serve files from localhost_8081 directory.
+For local tests, deploy site by serving files from localhost_8081 directory.

 npm i -g serve
 serve ./localhost_8081

+## Location of index.html

+It is located in localhost_8081 directory